browserengineering/book/book/animations.md

 `CompositedLayer`.
 It's not *that* much code, but if you try it you'll discover that it's really hard to achieve without introducing a second implementation of the display list commands, just for the purposes of draw.
-Insteaed let's take a different approach: constructing a new display list that replaces composited subtrees with a `DrawCompositedLayer` command.
+Insteaed let's take a different approach: constructing a new *draw display list* that replaces composited subtrees with a `DrawCompositedLayer` command.
+Then we can just execute that display list to draw to the screen.

-For the example we've been working with, it'll end up looking like this:
+For the example we've been working with, the draw display list (again, after removing no-ops) will look like this:

     SaveLayer
         DrawCompositedLayer() # contains a surface with a DrawText in it

-The implementation of `DrawCompositedLayer` is quite simple:
+The implementation of the `DrawCompositedLayer` display item is quite
+simple:

 ``` {.python}
 class DrawCompositedLayer(DisplayItem):